SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Duration: 0:01:00

 > aside negative
 > **Note that this Codelab uses Event Portal v1 which has been deprecated in favor of Event Portal v2.
-Please use the in-app samples and the [Solace Docs](https://docs.solace.com/Cloud/Event-Portal/event-portal-lp.htm) to get started.**
+Please use the in-app samples, [PubSub+ Cloud Event Portal Fundamentals](https://training.solace.com/learn/course/373/PubSub%252B%2520Cloud%2520Event%2520Portal%2520Fundamentals) course, and the [Solace Docs](https://docs.solace.com/Cloud/Event-Portal/event-portal-lp.htm) to get started.**

 Most organizations are adopting an event-driven architecture (EDA) to compete in a world where customer satisfaction requires real-time outcomes.